uhh-lt/fundus-murag/README.md

 ### Starting the Docker containers

-1. Run `docker-compose pull` to pull the necessary images
+1. Run `docker compose pull` to pull the necessary images
-2. Run `docker-compose up -d` to start the system
+2. Run `docker compose up -d` to start the system
-3. Run `docker-compose logs -f` to see the logs of the running containers
+3. Run `docker compose logs -f` to see the logs of the running containers

 ## Starting the system in Development Mode